 A student will make payments to the cashier.
 No payments will be accepted by the program director.
-The student should request a receipt for each payment made to the Finance office.
+The student should request a receipt for each payment made to the cash office.
 After the payment is made, the student must present a copy of the receipt to the program director to assure the payment is recorded.

-A student should notify the program director if he or she is unable to make a tuition payment on the specified due date.
+A student should notify the program director if unable to make a tuition payment on the specified due date.

-Payments are to be made on time as specified by the student's signed agreement.
+Payments are to be made on time as specified by the students' signed agreement.
 A student who is not paying according to his or her agreement will be counseled.
 Students who are not meeting their financial obligations will not be allowed to enroll in the next term.